 Figure 6.2.3-1: NF Restart Detection and Notification

 1. NF B (or OAM) registers NF B Profile to the NRF.
 The NF B Profile may include the recoveryTime attribute, if a restart of NF B results in losing contexts.
+The NF B Profile may also include the recoveryTime attribute of the NF Set which the NF B pertains to, when the binding level of the session context created in the NF B is NF Set level.

-2 NF A subscribes to the NRF to receive notifications of changes of the NF B Profile.
+NOTE: It is assumed when the whole NF Set has restarted, all the NF Instance(s) pertaining to the same NF Set has also restarted; but it is not vice versa.2 NF A subscribes to the NRF to receive notifications of changes of the NF B Profile.

 3. NF B restarts.

 4. If contexts are lost during the restart, NF B (or OAM) updates the recoveryTime in its NF Profile in the NRF.
+The NF B Profile shall also update the recoveryTime attribute of the NF Set which the NF B pertains to, when the whole NF Set has restarted.

-5. The NRF notifies NFs having subscribed to receive notifications of changes of NF B Profile about the updated recoveryTime of the NF B Profile.
+5. The NRF notifies NFs having subscribed to receive notifications of changes of NF B Profile about the updated recoveryTime of the NF B Profile and updated recoveryTime of NF Set which the NF B pertains to.